BrightcoveOS/android-player-samples/README.md

 * [ID3 Tags Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/ID3SampleApp): This app shows how to use the Brightcove ExoPlayer with ID3 tags.

-* [HLS Live Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/LiveSampleApp): This app shows how to use the Brightcove ExoPlayer with HLS Live content.
+* [HLS Live Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/LiveSampleApp): This app shows how to use the Brightcove ExoPlayer with HLS Live and Live DVR content.
+Please note that a Live/DVR URL is not supplied with this sample app, and must be supplied by the developer.

 * [TextureView Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/TextureViewSampleApp): This app shows how to use the Brightcove ExoPlayer with TextureView.